 If you put in some planning and effort to buy a home during the winter months, then you can relax and enjoy yourself more than those caught up in the spring and summer house-buying frenzy.

-Carolina based home builder, Eastwood Homes, is partnering with the local radio stations of iHeartMedia to raise money and awareness for Breast Cancer research.
+Carolina-based home builder, Eastwood Homes, is partnering with the local radio stations of iHeartMedia to raise money and awareness for Breast Cancer research.
 Through the initiative, “Light the Town Pink,” listeners will be encouraged to purchase pink light bulbs for $3 each and place them outside their homes and businesses, lighting the town pink.

 Eastwood Homes was named one of the top 100 privately held companies in North Carolina by Grant Thornton, LLP.
 The list of companies, published in the October 2014 issue of Business North Carolina Magazine, highlights only privately held businesses.
-Eastwood Homes holds the 52nd position, which is a significant gain over their 2013 raking in the 60th position.
+Eastwood Homes holds the 52nd position, which is a significant gain over their 2013 ranking in the 60th position.